Late yesterday night…

 [Skills: Assimilation Duel]

-He bolted to the nearest mirror in a panic, heart racing, breath uneven.
+He bolted to the nearest mirror in a panic, with a racing heart and uneven breath.

 "Fuckfuckfuckfuckfuckfuckfuckfuckfuckfuckfuckfuck!!!"